- Name the three macronutrients ad their main functions.

 Activity-adjusted recommendations are different and more reliable.

-The RDA for protein is 0.8 grams per kilogram of bodyweight.
-A lot of research points to an optimal intake of 0.7 – 1.0 grams per pound or around 10 – 35% of daily calories.
+The RDA for protein is 0.8 grams per kilogram of body weight.
+Much research indicates an optimal intake of 0.7 – 1.0 grams per pound or around 10 – 35% of daily calories.

 For people that are looking to promote skeletal muscle protein growth and physical strength with little activity, 1.0 grams per kg of body weight is best.